Skip to Main Content

 Key West's season peaks between late December and April, when temperatures stay in the low-to-mid seventies Fahrenheit and rainfall is minimal.
 That window also brings the highest room rates island-wide, with properties across all tiers seeing compressed availability during Fantasy Fest in late October, New Year's, and the winter holiday corridor.
 Travelers with flexibility should look at May or early June, before the Atlantic hurricane season generates hesitation, when rates soften and the island is less congested.

 Given the property's transition from The Gates Hotel branding to Blue Flamingo Resort, confirming current operational details directly with the property before arrival is more important here than at a long-established address.
 Third-party booking platforms may lag behind name changes, and amenity descriptions written under the previous brand may not reflect the current offering.
-Phone contact information was not available in EP Club's current database record for this property, so website verification through the most recently indexed brand name is the recommended approach.
+Please verify current contact details directly with the property before arrival.

 For travelers comparing this address against other Florida and American hotel options at different investment levels, EP Club's wider coverage includes Kona Village, A Rosewood Resort in Kailua Kona, Auberge du Soleil in Napa, Canyon Ranch Tucson, Troutbeck in Amenia, and SingleThread Farm Inn in Healdsburg, among many others, to help calibrate expectations across categories and geographies.